Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 On the Configure migration settings screen, provide the following detail:

 Choose source backup option Choose the option I will provide latest backup files when you already have full backup files available for DMS to use for database migration.
 Choose the option I will let Azure Database Migration Service create backup files when you want DMS to take the source database full backup at first and use it for migration.
 Network location share The local SMB network share that Azure Database Migration Service can take the source database backups to.
 The service account running source SQL Server instance must have write privileges on this network share.
 Provide an FQDN or IP addresses of the server in the network share, for example, '\\servername.domainname.com\backupfolder' or '\\IP address\backupfolder'.
 User name Make sure that the Windows user has full control privilege on the network share that you provided above.
 Azure Database Migration Service will impersonate the user credential to upload the backup files to Azure Storage container for restore operation.
 If TDE-enabled databases are selected for migration, the above windows user must be the built-in administrator account and User Account Control must be disabled for Azure Database Migration Service to upload and delete the certificates files.)
 Password Password for the user.
 Storage account settings The SAS URI that provides Azure Database Migration Service with access to your storage account container to which the service uploads the backup files and that is used for migrating databases to SQL Managed Instance.
 Learn how to get the SAS URI for blob container.
+This SAS URI must be for the blob container, not for the storage account.
 TDE Settings If you're migrating the source databases with Transparent Data Encryption (TDE) enabled, you need to have write privileges on the target SQL Managed Instance.
 Select the subscription in which the SQL Managed Instance provisioned from the drop-down menu.
 Select the target Azure SQL Database Managed Instance in the drop-down menu.